 Understanding the Mechanics of NOTAR Technology

 At the heart of NOTAR technology lies the principle of differential pressure.
 The system employs a variable pitch fan within the tail boom to draw air in and expel it through two primary outlets: the direct jet thruster and the Coandă slots.
 The direct jet thruster provides immediate yaw control, similar to the tail rotor’s function, while the Coandă slots along the tail boom’s right side create a sheet of air that adheres to the boom’s contour.
-This airflow, adhering to the Coandă effect, generates a differential pressure that produces a counter-torque, negating the main rotor’s torque effect.
+This airflow, following the Coandă effect, generates a differential pressure that produces a counter-torque, negating the main rotor’s torque effect.

 Components of the NOTAR System